 Businesses closed on all national holidays

-In addition to holiday closure, these businesses usually close on early on Christmas Eve and New Year’s Eve.
+In addition to Federal holiday closure, these businesses usually close on early on Christmas Eve and New Year’s Eve.

 - Banks and credit unions are closed on all holidays and often have early closure the day before